Carmendelope/service-net-agent/README.md

         // Retrieve the plugin descriptor
         GetPluginDescriptor() *PluginDescriptor

-        // Callback for plugin to add data to heartbeat.
-Returns nil if
-        // nothing needs to be added
-        Beat(ctx context.Context) (PluginHeartbeatData, derrors.Error)

         // Retrieve the function for a specific command to be executed in the
         // caller.
 Alternative would be an ExecuteCommand() function on
         // the plugin, but that would duplicate implementation for each plugin